PadmaUnlimited/padma-theme/padma/README.txt

 = 1.0.1
 * Released: On Dev

-Fixed: block hidden option on responsive
+Fixed: Block hidden option on responsive
 Fixed: Parallax: background images jump to the left when Parallax is activated.
 Fixed: Responsive custom breackpoint
 Fixed: WooCommerce product design selectors